 - Thinking about your competitors’ weaknesses might help you to identify possible business opportunities.

-- Threats to your business can include the emergence of a new competitor, a competitor introducing a new product or over-reliance on one supplier.
+- Threats to your business can include changes in demand for your products or services, the emergence of a new competitor, a competitor introducing a new product or over-reliance on one supplier.

 3. Sharpen your offer